atxmemo/atxmemo.github.io/_posts/2016-01-12-Banff-And-The-Canadian-Rockies.markdown

 <p>I was terrified when I drove out of the airport in Calgary.
 I had never been alone in a different country so far away from what I knew and what I was comfortable with.
 I started thinking of all the different things that could go wrong with me so far away from home and questioned if stepping so far away from my comfort zone was a good idea.<p>

 <p>I thought about a quote by Melaina Rayne, which goes like this:  "No matter how scary the road ahead may seem, never be afraid to chase your dreams."
 It is one of my favorite quotes that I thought about throughout college so that helped me calm down.
-I wanted to see Banff for myself, I had wanted this for so long and it was finally happening! <p>
+I wanted to see Banff for myself, I had dreamed of this for so long and it was finally happening! <p>

 <p>My first day in Banff I spent skiing in the Lake Louise Skii Resort.
 There are three major skii resorts in this area, but Lake Louise Resort was voted best skii resort in Canada of 2015 (3rd year in a row they win it) so I thought I should check that one out.<p>
 <p>I had always wanted to skii but Texas is simply not the place for it.
 I booked some private lessons and waited for my instructor to show and when she was 20 minutes late I went back to the front desk and asked what the deal was.
 Turns out they booked me with a girl who was not working that day.
 To make it up they offered to give me 2 extra hours for free!
 Which is great because skii lessons are EXPENSIVE.<p>